seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 In this article I discuss the basic minimum you'll need to get a modern OpenGL application running:

- - context creation (you need one to start drawing)
+ - opening an OpenGL window (i.e., creating a context)
+ - the basics of rendering
    - primitives, vertices and fragments
    - coordinate systems
      - built-in normalised device coords
      - 3D model, view and perspective coordinates
    - shaders and the render pipeline (how data gets from your app to the screen)
      - vertex and fragment shaders
      - passing uniforms and attributes into the pipeline
      - vertex buffers (VBOs)
      - passing varying data from the vertex shader to the fragment shader
    - the fixed-function pipeline (now deprecated)
  - linear algebra (the magical language of graphics programming)
  - a rundown on all the different major OpenGL versions
  - major challenges that you certainly will face moving forward